jaysoo/jaysoo.ca/_posts/2016-08-23-why-you-need-types.markdown

 ## Aren't Types Too Constraining and Troublesome?

-There are common concerns of using a type system:
+There are two common concerns of using a type system:

 1. They are too troublesome to set up.